+WHAT IS A MIGRATION

+UNDERSTANDING BEST PRACTICES TO IMPROVE THE MIGRATION PROCESS

+The ability to test the migration process is critical from a risk management perspective.
+The mantra “test early and test often” should be followed during any complicated project.
+Migration options that do not allow testing to be performed in advance are likely to suffer from much more serious issues than those where problems can be found quickly and worked out.

+In addition to general migration testing, it is important to create a test plan that also takes into account the following variables: Custom code that needs to be ported, such as Custom list templates; Custom site templates, such as Custom web parts or Third-party web parts; Feature mapping, including deprecated features, such as SPS portal listings.
+From a logistical perspective, planning for a test migration typically involves the creation of a designated test environment.

+PRE-MIGRATION CHECKLIST

-PLANNING FOR A SHAREPOINT MIGRATION OR UPGRADE
+PLANNING FOR A SHAREPOINT MIGRATION OR UPGRADE (Inventory of data at current location)

+The migration process gives organizations an ideal opportunity to re-architect and restructure the information architecture.
 A clear understanding of what content currently exists across an organization and what content should be migrated into SharePoint is vital to the success of a migration project.
 The existing information architecture and taxonomy of the organization’s systems should also be audited.

-This includes documenting and auditing the following key areas:
+This planning includes documenting and auditing the following key areas:

-• Permissions
+Permissions

-• Users Features Customizations (including custom code)
+SharePoint Customizations (including custom code)

-• Integration with other systems
+Integration with other systems

-The plan should also make it clear who the key contacts will be for each facet of the migration and how each will be planned, handled and tested.
+The plan should also make it clear who the key personnel contacts will be for each facet of the migration and how each facet will be planned, handled and tested.
 SharePoint 2016 and SharePoint Online allow for much more sophisticated information architecture than was possible in previous versions or in other systems.
-The migration process gives organizations an ideal opportunity to re-architect and restructure the information architecture.

-PREPARE AN INFORMATION ARCHITECTURE PLAN
+PREPARE AN INFORMATION ARCHITECTURE PLAN (

 SharePoint taxonomy is a particularly interesting consideration for organizations migrating or upgrading to SharePoint Online.
 Long-term information architecture governance can help to improve this scenario and result in content being better organized and searchable.
 Migrations that simply dump data into a loosely defined structure or migrate into existing data structures are often considered failures because they lack any type of defined governance plan and often suffer from low adoption rates as users can’t easily find the data they need.

+PREPARE A MIGRATION TEST PLAN

+in the existing platform, as part of a document workflow process or as a method of displaying critical data in a particular.

+In addition to the test environment, the test plan should always include a User Acceptance Testing (UAT) phase, which allows users to test the migrated data in the new environment themselves before it is accepted as production data.
+A UAT allows for issues to be identified and for the migration process itself to be fully vetted in advance.
+Ideally, the UAT users should be chosen from a subset of the members across an organization to ensure they properly represent the type of users expected in the system.

+After a plan has been created, information governance plans are enacted, and the migration process has been tested, the process of migrating content from source to the target can commence.

+FACTORS TO CONSIDER TO FACILIATE MIGRATION

 CONSIDER SHAREPOINT CUSTOMIZATIONS AND INTEGRATION

-The ability to test the migration process is critical from a risk management perspective— “test early and test often” should be a mantra during any complicated project.
-Migration options that don’t allow testing to be performed in advance are likely to suffer from much more serious issues than those where problems can be found quickly and worked out.
-In addition to general migration testing, it is important to create a test plan that also takes into account the following variables: Custom code that needs to be ported Custom list templates Custom site templates, such as Custom web parts Third-party web parts Feature mapping, including deprecated features, such as SPS portal listings From a logistical perspective, planning for a test migration typically involves the creation of a designated test environment.

-PREPARE A MIGRATION TEST PLAN in the existing platform, as part of a document workflow process or as a method of displaying critical data in a particular.
-In addition to the test environment, the test plan should always include a User Acceptance Testing (UAT) phase, which allows users to test the migrated data in the new environment themselves before it’s accepted as production data.
-Ideally, the UAT users should be chosen from a subset of the members across an organization to ensure they properly represent the type of users expected in the system.
-A UAT allows for issues to be identified and for the migration process itself to be fully vetted in advance.
-After a plan has been created, information governance plans are enacted and the migration process has been tested, the process of migrating content from source to the target can commence.

 USING THE MICROSOFT DATABASE ATTACH UPGRADE or USING THIRD-PARTY MIGRATION PRODUCTS

 Critical migration planning, using pre and post-migration checklists to ensure that issues that commonly occur are addressed in advance and that certain best practices are followed.
 Before beginning any SharePoint migration, there are several prerequisites that should be implemented to avoid any issues during the migration process.